peterdell/atariwiki/content/Synapse_Assembler_Manual/index.md

 __LIST L1 L2 __

 Lists a single line, a range of lines or your entire program.
 It works just like the list command in BASIC.
-While a program or range of lines is listing you can use the standard Atari pause control ~[CTRL1](../CTRL1/index.md), to start and stop the listing to the screen.
-You may abort the listing by pressing the ~[BREAK](../BREAK/index.md) key.
+While a program or range of lines is listing you can use the standard Atari pause control \[CTRL1\], to start and stop the listing to the screen.
+You may abort the listing by pressing the \[BREAK\] key.

 __MEM__ory